 The ReproAnswer System launch was showcased in the April 2021 Friends of NCBDDD monthly digest — increasing the visibility of this important resource!

 RightAnswer.com is proud to be one of ~120 global organizations working together with the National Center on Birth Defects and Developmental Disabilities to promote awareness of birth defects, their causes, and their impact around the world.

-Our ReproAnswer System bridges the gap between healthcare providers and the expert teratogen information needed to reduce the risk of premature births and birth defects.
+We celebrated World Birth Defects Day with the launch of our new ReproAnswer System, which bridges the gap between healthcare providers and the expert teratogen information needed to reduce the risk of premature births and birth defects.

 Exploring the Design and Role of Mobile Apps for Healthcare Providers to Find Teratogenic Information